Important Due Dates

 Abbreviated Annual accounts must be filed at Companies House within 9 months of the company’s financial year end date.
 (Earlier dates apply to the first year).

 Annual Return (AR01) – is prepared at the anniversary of the company’s incorporation and due 28 days after this date.
+Has been replaced with the Confirmation Statement (see below).

 Annual Financial Statements (Accounts) and the Corporation Tax Return (CT600) – must be filed online with HMRC within 12 months of the company’s financial year end date.
 (Earlier dates may apply to first year).